 Premise 5: When there is no threading, every message costs the amount of same attention

-In a no-thread world, you would get notifications for all messages, regardless of importance.
-Not only are you losing focus, but you are forcing everyone else to lose focus, whether it be a constant buzzing on their phones or alerts in the top right of the screen.
+In a no-thread (flat-chat) world, you would get notifications for all messages, regardless of importance.
+Not only are you losing focus, but you are forcing everyone else to lose focus, whether it be a constant buzzing on their phones or annoying banner alerts.

-Slack was created to be what email was not: faster communication, bereft of signatures and "Hi" and "Sincerely" book-ending the messages, and above all, parallelization of communication.
-Muting all notifications sends the workspace (and ultimately the community as a whole) into a devaluating spiral to become yet another annoying inbox.
+Slack was created to be what email was not: faster communication, bereft of signatures and "Hi" and "Sincerely" book-ending the messages, so faster communication.
+But speed begot irrelevance.
+The ease of posting messages means that Slack communities are just full of trash now, so they just start turning off notifications, which then sends the community into a devaluation spiral to become yet another annoying inbox.

 We have to fix this by using tools in combination with practice.

 Channels was the original solution to the problem of aligning relevancy and attention, but it doesn't go far enough, as a lot of channel-chatter is neither important nor relevant.
 Emoji reactions goes a little bit further by not alerting you that someone has acknowledged your contribution.

 But so far, threading is the best innovation to solve this problem:

 - You can more easily get a birds-eye view of all conversations in the channel by making only the conversation-starting message visible in the channel.
 Seeing yesterday's conversation doesn't require scrolling up 500 lines.

 - By tucking the replies away in threads, it actually encourages MORE conversation because people would feel less like they are imposing on other people's attention.

 - It is much easier to have more conversations in parallel.
 With flat-chat, you de facto shut down the previous conversation whenever you try to switch topics.